SoftStackFactory/nodeschool-javascripting/README.md

 ```
 To test your code and pass the challenge run in your terminal:
 ```
-javascripting verify.js challenge-1.js
+$ javascripting verify.js challenge-1.js
 ```

 ### Lesson Flow Review
-**Note** <filename> is a placeholder replace everything with the exact name.
+**Note <filename>** is a placeholder replace everything with the exact name.
 ```
 touch <filename>
 touch challenge-1.js